Visa Overstay Forgiveness, Explained

 - Deemed inadmissible under the 3- or 10-year grounds of inadmissibility and have an ongoing immigrant visa case

 Note: Be sure to read the instructions for filing Form I-601A for more information regarding the application criteria.

-In this section, we’ll go over the process for filing Form I-601 to obtain a waiver of the unlawful presence grounds of admissibility.
+We’ll go over the process for filing Form I-601 to obtain a waiver of the unlawful presence grounds of admissibility.

-Complete the form: When filling out Form I-601, you will need to complete the entire form and sign it in black ink.
+Complete the form: When filling out I-601, you will need to complete the entire form and sign it in black ink.

 Attach the evidence: As part of the application, you will need to include evidence showing why you should receive a waiver.
 The evidence should demonstrate that the reasons for granting the waiver outweigh the reasons for denying it.
 You may also attach a letter with an explanation of your request.